Terminal Voyage: Reception

 In The Sci-Fi Movie Guide writes that the film was competently told, had a good cast, and had a "nice O'Henry ending".

 In their lengthy positive review of its 1996 television release, New York Daily News began with the qualification "Were this the average USA Network or Sci-Fi Channel telemovie, I'd say the shelf is where it belongs, and that it ought to ferment for at least another decade.
 Star Quest, however, is an above-average effort especially if graded on the USA/Sci-Fi curve".
 They wrote, "because of the cast, and a few nice plot twists and surprises, Star Quest ends up being a good effort in this genre certainly good enough to have been released before now".
 They concluded "Rick Jacobson has faith in all his actors: Some scenes are photographed in long extended master shots, while others rely totally upon the talents and closeups of single performers.
 Brilliant?
 No. Fun?
 Yes".

 Awards and nominations

-The film received a 1996 Saturn Award nomination for 'Best Genre Video Release' from Academy of Science Fiction, Fantasy & Horror Films.
+The film received a 1996 Saturn Award nomination for 'Best Genre Video Release' from the Academy of Science Fiction, Fantasy and Horror Films.